KalinIvanov-l/LCPAssembly/README.md

 ![](https://i.imgur.com/waxVImv.png)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for more details.